dvhsh/matechat/OtherAPI.md

         - Give the key a name and click Create.
     - Copy the key that is created.
 This is the only time you will see the key.
     - The key that you just created will be added to the config file as the API_KEY.
+3. Click OpenRouter in the upper left to return to the main dashboard.
+4. Click Browse in the middle.
+    - On the left, select Roleplay under Categories.
+    - Select a Model, such as 'llama-3.1-8b-instruct' and click on it
+    - This will take you to the page where you will find the MODEL_NAME.
+You will need the full name, which is listed immediately under the heading.
+In this case, "meta-llama/llama-3.1-8b-instruct".
+You will use that as your MODEL_NAME in the configuration.

 ## OpenAI